django/dsf-working-groups/active/fellowship.md

 Board-managed: the DSF Board appoints members of this WG.

+Membership is open to volunteers, subject to board approval.
+[Contact the board](https://www.djangoproject.com/contact/foundation/) to express interest.

 ## Budget

 The DSF Board sets the Fellowship compensation, but the WG then has the power to select who fills the position.